 For some, it is very satisfying seeing Simon get knocked down a peg when Amelia spells it out to him what the train is really for, and that he is nothing but a child with a bad attitude throwing a temper tantrum.
 It is also satisfying how her Deflector Shield basically beats up Simon without her even needing to lift a finger against him.

-Min-Gi being proven wrong in "The Astro Queue Car" is a very satisfying scene for some, seeing as he'd spent the entirety of the episode being an overly smug, condescending jerk towards Ryan.
+Min-Gi being proven wrong in "The Astro Queue Car" is a very satisfying scene for some, seeing as he'd spent the entirety of the episode being an overly smug, condescending jerk toward Ryan.

 The Steward is a strange uncanny monster with the face of a porcelain woman attached to a mass of robotic tentacles.
-It's a dangerous and persistent foe and always turns the mood dark when she appears.
+It's a dangerous and persistent foe and always makes for a tense atmosphere when she appears.

 Though the Mirror Police are much more personable than the Steward and the Conductor, they're still distinctively otherworldly.
 Their true forms have no facial features other than a mouth, they wear artificial skin in order to transport between dimensions, and they devolve into half-melted malformed messes as the episode goes on.